-The purpose of the Specialised Audit Committee is to assist the Board in the areas of financial information, internal control, including internal and external audit.
-The Specialised Audit Committee meets on a quarterly basis.
-As of 31st December 2020 it was composed of three non-executive directors.
-The Chief Internal Auditor acts as secretary of the Committee.
-The Specialised Audit Committee deliberates on:
+The purpose of the Joint Specialised Committee regarding audit is to assist the Board in the areas of financial information, internal control, including internal and external audit.

-- Monitoring the elaboration process of financial reports. - Approving triannual audit plan, on Chief Internal Auditor's proposal. - Supervising the quality and thoroughness of the works carried out by the internal audit function, as well as ensuring their Independence. - Reviewing the annual summary report on the internal audit activities and submitting it for approval to the BoD.
+The Joint Specialised Committee deliberates on:

-- Annual review and approval of internal audit policies before submission to the approval of the BoD. - Appointment, revocation and remuneration of the external auditors. - Supervising the work done by the external auditors, analysing the audit plan, annual reports, and long form report and management letter. - Supervising the independence of the external auditors in light of the other services provided to the Bank. - Monitoring the implementation of the improvements recommended to the Authorised Managers by the auditors. - Verifying the respect to the legal provisions and CSSF rules for the annual accounts.
+- Monitoring the elaboration process of financial reports; - Approving triannual audit plan, on Chief Internal Auditor's proposal; - Supervising the quality and thoroughness of the works carried out by the internal audit function, as well as ensuring their Independence; - Reviewing the annual summary report on the internal audit activities and submitting it for approval to the BoD; - Annual review and approval of internal audit policies before submission to the approval of the BoD; - Appointment, revocation and remuneration of the external auditors; - Supervising the work done by the external auditors, analysing the audit plan, annual reports, and long form report and management letter; - Supervising the independence of the external auditors in light of the other services provided to the Bank; - Monitoring the implementation of the improvements recommended to the Authorised Managers by the auditors; - Verifying the respect to the legal provisions and CSSF rules for the annual accounts.